- Home

 Lung problems

 After surgery, it may be painful to breathe or cough for a period of time, particularly if you have had surgery to your chest or abdomen.
 A physiotherapist will teach you breathing or coughing exercises to help keep your lungs clear and reduce the risk of a chest infection.
-You will be encouraged to get out of bed and move around.
-Your medical team will observe your breathing during your recovery and provide medicine to control any pain you have.
+You will be encouraged to get out of bed and move around with help from the nurses and physiotherapists.
+Your medical team will observe your breathing and provide medicine to control any pain.

 Weak muscles (atrophy)